 In the modern world, it is easy for anyone to become overwhelmed.
 Stress and anxiety may have become commonplace in some of our daily lives.
-What you may not realize is how stress affects our canine companions.
-You may be asking yourself if your dog is stressed, and if they are, what you should do about it.
+What you may not realize is how even normal stress like loud noises affects our canine companions.
+You may be asking yourself what the signs your dog is stressed are, and if you notice the signs of a stressed or anxious dog, what you should do about it.

 What situations are stressful for dogs?

-There are many situations that can cause a dog stress.
+There are many situations that can be causes of stress for a dog.
 Some of those things include:

 - Small children and their erratic movements

 - A change or disruption in a daily routine

 - Heat — yes, heat can cause stress on a dog's mental and physical being